RPM International

 RPM International Inc. is an American multinational company with subsidiaries that manufacture and market specialty coatings, sealants and building materials.
-Industrial brands include Tremco, Carboline, Universal Sealants, Stonhard, RPM/Belgium, Euco, Day-Glo and Dryvit.
+Industrial brands include Tremco, Carboline, Universal Sealants, Stonhard, Nudura, Euco, Day-Glo and Dryvit.
 RPM's consumer products are used by professionals and DIY-ers for home maintenance and improvement and by hobbyists.
-Consumer brands include Zinsser, Rust-Oleum, DAP, Varathane, Mean Green, Krud Kutter, Concrobium, Moldex and Testors.
+Consumer brands include Rust-Oleum, DAP, Zinsser, Varathane, Mean Green, Krud Kutter, and The Pink Stuff.

-The company is headquartered in Medina, Ohio, and has approximately 17,300 employees and operates 121 manufacturing facilities around the world.
-Its products are sold in 170 countries and territories.
+The company is headquartered in Medina, Ohio, and has approximately 17,800 employees and operates 118 manufacturing facilities around the world.
+Its products are sold in 159 countries and territories.
 It is the fifth largest paint and coating company in the world.

 RPM is publicly traded on the New York Stock Exchange under the symbol RPM.
-Its shares are owned by 824 institutions and 194,030 individual investors.
 It ranks among the top 200 in total shares held by BetterInvesting investment clubs.
-RPM has increased its cash dividend paid to stockholders for 48 consecutive years.
-Only 41 other companies, besides RPM, have consecutively paid an increasing annual dividend for this period of time or longer, according to the fall 2020 edition of the Mergent Handbook of Dividend Achievers.
+RPM has increased its cash dividend paid to stockholders for 52 consecutive years.
+Only 39 other companies, besides RPM, have consecutively paid an increasing annual dividend for this period of time or longer, according to Stock Analysis.

-Over the ten-year period from May 31, 2011, to 2021, RPM outperformed the S&P 500 by 33 percent in total return generated for its shareholders, which includes both capital appreciation and reinvestment of dividends.
+Over the five-year period from May 31, 2020, to 2025, RPM outperformed its peer group by 7.7 percent in total return generated for its shareholders, which includes both capital appreciation and reinvestment of dividends.